addyosmani/backbone-fundamentals/README.md

 * Modular JavaScript
 * Organizing modules with RequireJS and AMD
 * Keeping your templates external
-* Optimizing your Backbone app with r.js (to be written)
+* Optimizing Backbone apps for production with the RequireJS Optimizer
 * Backbone & jQuery Mobile

 * ####Practical